DMVis/DMVis/documentation/components/bar.md

 Name of the bar.
 It can be used as an identifier.
 Defaults to '(`x`,`y`)', which contains the actual values of `x` and `y`.

+# Event dispatches

+These are all the events that the bar component will dispatch to its parent components.
+Check the example usage on how to use these events.

+## mouseBarEntered

+- Event type: `{ name: string}`

+Event that fires when the mouse enters the point.
+The name attribute represents the classname of the bar.

+## mouseBarLeft

+- Event type: `{ name: string}`

+Event that fires when the mouse leaves the bar.
+The name attribute represents the classname of the bar.

 # Example usage

 ```svelte